fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_as_hub.md

 The value "n1-standard-4" in the template is just an example for demonstration.
 It may not be suitable for your task.
 Please change the `machine_type` to match your needs.
 You can find more supported machine types [here](https://docs.fortinet.com/document/fortigate-public-cloud/7.6.0/gcp-administration-guide/304081).

-`fgt_has_public_ip` means whether to allow FortiGate to have a public IP.
-If set to true, port1 of all FGTs will have a public IP.

 The variable `image_type` and variable `image_source` are mutually exclusive, only one variable can be specified.
 Specify `image_type` to deploy the latest public FortiGate image, or `image_source` to use a custom image.

 `image_type` represents the type of FGT image.
 You can use the command `gcloud compute images list --project=fortigcp-project-001 --filter="family:fortigate*" --format="table[no-heading](family)" | sort | uniq` to get all possible values.